 Jamie Reid-Sinclair's home-based business – Jamesboy Records – sells rare and collectible vinyl records on eBay.
 Starting in 2005, Jamie has carved out a great reputation in a busy niche.
-Here he shares some tips on how to survive as an eBay trader
+Here he shares some tips with Mick Dickinson on how to survive as an eBay trader.

 "I was working full time, getting frustrated, and I kept thinking about how I might earn a living from something I was interested in.
 I discovered eBay in 2003 when I sold a few of my own unwanted records.
 I found the experience addictive!
 All my life I've collected vinyl, played in bands and been crazy about music.
 I have a strong knowledge of the trends, cults and collectible genres in music over the years.
 So it seemed to make sense to go into business buying and selling records."